BIO2003 : Field Identification Skills

 Students are required to spend some time preparing for the activities each day and for the end of unit test.

-Students take two units from a choice of four (Entomology, Ornithology, Higher plants, Lower plants/fungi) with each unit being assessed by tests, collections, field notebooks etc. The exact composition of the assessment differs between units depending on the subject.
+Students take two units from a choice of four (Entomology, Ornithology, Higher plants, Lower plants/fungi) with each unit being assessed by tests, collections, field notebooks (as appropriate per taxa).
+The exact composition of the assessment differs between units depending on the subject.
 The tests will assess knowledge of the identity of common species and the ability to identify others using keys and field guides.